 Postgraduate Travel Bursary.
 Historical Geography Research Group, RGS–IBG, 2015.

 Vilas Research Travel Grant.
 Graduate School, University of Wisconsin–Madison, 2014.

 Research & Travel Grant.
 Center for Culture, History, and Environment, 2014 and 2013.

 Trewartha Conference Travel Grant.
 Department of Geography, 2014 and 2013.

 Trewartha Research Travel Grant.
 Department of Geography, 2014.

-Clarence W. Olmstead Award for Outstanding Citizenship, University of Wisconsin–Madison Department of Geography, April 2013.
+Clarence W. Olmstead Citizenship Award.
+Department of Geography, 2013.

-Robert S. Birch Student Travel Award, Society for American City and Regional Planning History, November 2011.
+Robert S. Birch Student Travel Award.
+Society for American City & Regional Planning History, 2011.